harrisonpim/uncertainty/README.md

 # Uncertainty

-This repository contains the code for the blog post [Uncertainty in machine learning models](https://harrisonpim.com/blog/uncertainty-in-machine-learning-models/).
+This repository contains the code for the blog post [Reasons for uncertainty in machine learning models](https://harrisonpim.com/blog/reasons-for-uncertainty-in-neural-networks).
 It's written in python and uses poetry for dependency management.
 Get started by running the following commands:

 ```bash
 poetry install